Updated: Jul 7

 The day I picked my kids up from school was like any other.
-All of my children handed me their lunch boxes, water bottles, backpacks, pencils and pens—anything my 11-year-old daughter Carly* could potentially use as a weapon.
+All of my children handed me their lunch boxes, water bottles, backpacks, pencils, and pens—anything my 11-year-old daughter Carly* could potentially use as a weapon.

 Carly sat caddy-corner from me in the back seat where I could see her.
 If she sat behind me, she was known to use my seatbelt to choke me.
 And it was too dangerous for her to sit in the front passenger seat as she frequently grabbed the steering wheel.

 With our safety measures in place, we were all set.
+Or so we thought.

 Within seconds, the rage began.